NetanelMosheCohen/AppiumCSharp/README.md

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-You can run the tests in CMD by using the following .NET Core command:
+The tests can be run via CMD by using the following .NET Core command:

 For native Android app:
 ($env:ASPNETCORE_ENVIRONMENT="Android") | dotnet test -v n